List of Power Rangers Mystic Force characters: Leanbow

 In the episode "The Return," Leanbow joins forces with the Mystic Rangers.
 While the Legend Warriors are facing Gekkor of the Ten Terrors in battle, Udonna finds and revives Leanbow using her good magic.
 The Legend Warriors find themselves overpowered, and are spared from certain doom once Leanbow appears and absorbs a flame attack Gekkor fired at them.
 Utilizing a new red Morpher, Leanbow transforms into the Wolf Warrior, a new form in which he bears armor almost exactly the same as Koragg's with the major difference being its crimson color.
 After displaying this new form, Leanbow quickly defeats Gekkor.

 Leanbow was forced to face Koragg again when the Master (attempting a pre-emptive strike) turned Nick into a new Koragg and used him to destroy villages in the Briarwood forest.
 The battle between Leanbow and the new Koragg devastated Rootcore before he freed his son by demorphing and allowing himself to be killed without a fight causing Nick's mind to break free of the Master's control.
 He then went with Daggeron to the Mystic Realm to face the Master, only to have his magic drained and be killed in battle.
 Revived by Necrolai, he joined in the final battle against the Master and helped overload him with good magic.
 In the aftermath, Leanbow joined his wife and son in leaving Briarwood to visit Nick's adoptive parents.

 Like his wife, he was absent from the final battle of Super Megaforce, though his powers were employed by Silver Megaforce Ranger Orion.

 Leanbow is portrayed by Chris Graham & Geoffrey Dolan.

-Zords

-Mystic Titans

-For Zords, the core five Mystic Rangers can morph into the Mystic Titans with the spell code "1-2-5" in the Mystic Morpher - the incantation for this spell code is _"Galwit Mysto Prifior"_.